 In many cases, the rational judgment of the depressed patient is cloudy, to say the least.
 A patient who wants to commit suicide might also pose a risk to the safety of others.
 In some cases, suicidal ideation might be channeled into aggression and perhaps homicide ideation or even attempt.
 Nowadays, it is mandatory to specifically and bluntly ask the suicidal patient whether they have plans or ideas about killing anyone else, i.e. homicide ideation.

-In most cases of homicide-related suicide, the victims are the children or partner of the suicidal individual.
-Male suicidal adults are more likely to commit homicide compared to adult females.
+In most cases of homicide-related suicide, the victims are the children or the partner of the suicidal individual.
+Suicidal adult men are more likely to commit homicide compared to adult women.

 When making this assessment, ask the following questions: